Lewd Acts by A Caretaker Law - Penal Code 288(b)(2) PC

 Penal Code PC 288(b)(2) PC is defined in California as follows:

 - “anyone who is a caretaker committing a lewd act upon a dependent person by using force, violence, duress, menace or fear of immediate and unlawful bodily injury on the victim or someone else.”

-They often work in a nursing home, assisted living center, or many provide elderly care at a dependent's own home.
+They often work in a nursing home, assisted living center, or provide elderly care at a dependent's own home.

-A violation and a felony conviction for PC 288(b)2 carries severe penalties, such as a sentence for up to 10 years in a state prison.
+A violation and a felony conviction for PC 288(b)2 carries severe penalties, such as a sentence for up to 10 years in state prison.

 What Is Considered a Lewd Act?